 Submission of applications

-9. Applications shall be submitted to the Chairperson and copied to the Secretariat in electronic format by the deadline indicated on the advertisement set in accordance with paragraph 7.
-Applications may be submitted directly to the Chairperson or via a Contracting Party or Participating Fishing Entity to the Chairperson.
+9. Applications shall be submitted to the SIOFA Chairperson and copied to the Secretariat in electronic format by the deadline indicated on the advertisement set in accordance with paragraph 7.
+Applications may be submitted directly to the SIOFA Chairperson or via a Contracting Party or Participating Fishing Entity to the SIOFA Chairperson.
 Late or incomplete applications shall not be considered.

 Acknowledgement of receipt

-10. The Chairperson shall notify applicants, by electronic means, within 7 days upon receipt of their complete application.
+10. The SIOFA Chairperson shall notify applicants, by electronic means, within 7 days upon receipt of their complete application.

 Circulation of applications

-11. All applications that are complete and received by the Chairperson by the deadline shall be circulated confidentially to Contracting Parties and Participating Fishing Entities no later than [Date], and shall be accessible on the secure part of the SIOFA website.
+11. Applications shall be treated confidentially.
+All applications that are complete and received by the SIOFA Chairperson by the deadline shall be circulated confidentially to the Heads of Delegation of Contracting Parties and Participating Fishing Entities no later than [Date].
 A list of incomplete and/or late applications received, including details of what was missing, shall also be circulated to Contracting Parties and Participating Fishing Entities for information.

 Ranking of applicants

-12. At the latest [days] before the next ordinary Meeting of the Parties, each Contracting Party and Participating Fishing Entity shall notify the Chairperson of no more than five preferred candidates in order of preference.
-On receipt of all preferences, the Chairperson shall aggregate individual applicants' rankings, awarding five points for a first preference, four points for a second preference, three points for a third preference, two points for a fourth preference and one point for a fifth preference.
-The individual rankings by Contracting Parties and Participating Fishing Entities shall be kept confidential by the Chairperson.
+12. At the latest [days] before the next ordinary Meeting of the Parties, each Contracting Party and Participating Fishing Entity shall notify the SIOFA Chairperson of no more than five preferred candidates in order of preference.
+On receipt of all preferences, the SIOFA Chairperson shall aggregate individual applicants' rankings, awarding five points for a first preference, four points for a second preference, three points for a third preference, two points for a fourth preference and one point for a fifth preference.
+The individual rankings by Contracting Parties and Participating Fishing Entities shall be kept confidential by the SIOFA Chairperson.

 Shortlist

 13. The candidates with the four highest aggregated scores shall be shortlisted for interview.
 Should the application of any candidate be withdrawn, the next ranking candidate shall be substituted.
 In case of a tie for the fourth place, the applicants with equal scores in that place will be included in the short list of candidates.
-Candidates not included in the short list shall be notified by the Chairperson that they have not been selected.
+Candidates not included in the short list shall be notified by the SIOFA Chairperson that they have not been selected.

 Interview process

-14. The shortlisted candidates shall be notified to Contracting Parties and Participating Fishing Entities before [Date].
-The shortlisted candidates shall be interviewed by Contracting Parties and Participating Fishing Entities during a meeting of their Heads of Delegation at the following ordinary Meeting of the Parties.
+14. The SIOFA Chairperson shall chair the review process.
+The Heads of Delegation of Contracting Parties and Participating Fishing Entities shall be notified of shortlisted candidates before [Date].
+The shortlisted candidates shall be interviewed by the Heads of Delegation of Contracting Parties and Participating Fishing Entities during a meeting of their Heads of Delegation at the following ordinary Meeting of the Parties.
+The interviews will be conducted in English and each interview will be approximately 1 hour.

 15. In order to ensure transparency and fairness of the process, all candidates shall be asked the same questions.
-Those questions shall be prepared by the Chairperson in consultation with Contracting Parties and Participating Fishing Entities ahead of the meeting of the Heads of Delegation.
+Those questions shall be prepared by the SIOFA Chairperson in consultation with the Heads of Delegation of Contracting Parties and Participating Fishing Entities ahead of the meeting of the Heads of Delegation.
 Follow-up questions shall be allowed as long as they are related to the same original question and do not discriminate between the candidates.

 Appointment Process for the Executive Secretary

-16. Following the interview, the Meeting of the Parties shall endeavour to approve the preferred candidate as Executive Secretary by consensus.
+16. The SIOFA Chairperson shall chair the appointment process.
+Following the interview, the Meeting of the Parties shall endeavour to approve the preferred candidate as Executive Secretary by consensus.
 Unless otherwise decided, the Meeting of the Parties shall adopt the following procedure as a means of working towards a consensus appointment:

 (a) Polling shall be done by secret ballot by the Contracting Parties and Participating Fishing Entities, represented by their Heads of Delegation or nominated representative.